SpinyCucumber/syllabits-server/README.md

 - Designed in Python 3.6.1 to ensure compatibility with Graphene.
 - The 'SYLLABITS_MODE' environment variable must be set to either 'production' or 'development' to run the server.
+- In addition, the 'SYLLABITS_SECRET_KEY' environment variable must be set to a secure value!
 - Main application entry point is wsgi.py. passenger_wsgi.py is also provided so app can be used on a Passenger server.

 # Development Environment